 6) Put Feeder on a Pole to Block Squirrels

 Some Feeders NEED To Be On a Pole

 While I do have a few feeders hanging from tree branches, I’ve found that some types of feeders really need to be on a pole out of squirrel jumping range.

-- In my yard, if you put a platform feeder or hopper style feeder under a tree branch, you are essentially offering a squirrel buffet.
+- In my yard, if you hang a platform feeder or hopper style feeder on a tree branch, you are essentially offering a squirrel buffet.
 So these feeders go on poles.

 - I also put globe and cage tube feeders on poles to keep squirrels from jumping on them and tipping seed out.

 - And I’ve finally gotten to the point where all of my suet feeders are on shepherd’s hook poles.